 In the former Soviet Union, tremendous discrimination and stigma still surround children with physical or mental challenges.
-This is why The Fellowship is so dedicated to helping the families of children with special needs.
+This is why The Fellowship is so dedicated to supporting the families and helping children with special needs.
 Many are desperately trying to make ends meet, as well as pay for much-needed treatment and therapies for their children.

 Psalm 82 calls us to “defend the weak,” and this is exactly what our Fellowship friends and supporters allow us to do for these children and families in need.
 Just ask Maria and Angelina.